Getting started / Add-Ons /

 Restart EC2 Instance

-tapit restart addon name=instance-name
+tapit restart addon name=addon_name

 Restarts the EC2 instance.